 Children are settled and at ease in the childminder's care.
 This is because she uses settling-in processes that are based around the individual needs of children and their families.
-The childminder knows and meets their individual needs very well because she gathers detailed information from parents about their children's needs.
+The childminder knows and meets their individual needs very well because she gathers good information from parents about their child's needs.
 As a result, children are happy, settled and develop secure attachments.
-Children enjoy close contact with the childminder and she responds to children positively.
-She is intuitive when children show some wariness when visitors are present and reassures them sensitively.
-She also responds to the clues children give when they are becoming tired and ensures they are settled and comfortable when taking a nap.
+Children enjoy close contact with the childminder and she responds to them positively.
+They are encouraged to participate in care routines to develop their understanding and independence.
+For example, children find and put on their coats when it is time to go outside.
+Discussions take place about why this is necessary, developing children's understanding of keeping themselves healthy and warm.
+Children have access to drinking water throughout the day and healthy snacks and meals are provided.